Hadjé Halimé: Biography

 Lisette, who had been exiled in France, helped bring her to Paris to receive medical treatment.
-Halimé spent time in a hospital in Cote d'Ivoire, where the president Felix Houphouet-Boigny mandated that her medical care was free.
+Halimé spent time in a hospital in Côte d'Ivoire, where the president Felix Houphouet-Boigny mandated that her medical care was free.
 She later joined the National Liberation Front of Chad or FROLINAT, which was based in Libya.
 In 1978, she moved to Tripoli and returned to politics.
 FROLINAT members dubbed her "the mother of the revolution", and the party seized power in 1979.
 She also began educating girls in Libya and founded an Islamic school, the Rising New Generation, where she taught religion, home economics, and child care.
 She taught over 3600 girls at the school during her years there.

 She returned to N'Djamena in 1980 with the Popular Armed Forces (FAP) leader Goukouni Oueddei.
 She was then the president of the women's faction of FROLINAT.
 After the election of Hissène Habré in 1982, she left with forces loyal to Oueddeï in Libya.
 While in Libya, Halimé taught military skills to exiled Chadian women.
 She returned to Chad in 1991, a year after the overthrow of Habré by Idriss Déby.
 Many people told Deby they would support him only if he received the backing of Halimé, which she eventually did.
 Shortly after her return, she won a seat in Chad's parliament and served there until 1996.

 In 1993, she participated in the National Sovereign Conference (CNS), and was one of the most fervent defenders of the Arabic language.
 In 1994, she created an association called Women Az-Zara.
 On behalf of the association, she was voted among ten women candidates to be a member of the Higher Council of Transition, staying four years.
 In June 1996, she ran for parliament as a member of the opposition National Front of Chad party, as it was impossible to run as an independent.
 She was defeated but maintained the election was rigged.
 Halimé afterwards cared for orphans whose parents were killed in the Habré regime.
 She also opened an Arabic school in N'Djamena.

 She went on six pilgrimages to Mecca in her life, including one last trip in 2000.
 She died on 7 January 2001, and is fondly remembered as a women's resistance figure in Chad today.
 Summing up her legacy, she stated, "I fought for the people as I struggled against the colonizer."